Sidebar

 GoogleScholar

-• Prof. D. F. Ackerley group from the Victoria University of Wellington (New Zealand)
+Prof. D. F. Ackerley group from the Victoria University of Wellington, New Zealand

-• Prof. N. Žurauskienė from the Functional Materials and Electronics Group, FTMC
+Prof. N. Žurauskienė from the Functional Materials and Electronics Group, FTMC

-• Prof. E. Orentas group from the Institute of Chemistry and Geosciences, VU
+Prof. E. Orentas' group from the Institute of Chemistry and Geosciences, VU

 Projects and Grants:

-3. The postdoc grant “Application of organic semiconductors in biological sensors and biofuel cells” (No. 09.3.3-LMT-K-712-02-0186) funded by the European Social Fund.
-The planned duration of the project was from 2017 till 2019, Chief Researcher and Project Leader.
+2017–2019 - The postdoc grant “Application of organic semiconductors in biological sensors and biofuel cells” (No. 09.3.3-LMT-K-712-02-0186) funded by the European Social Fund.
+Chief Researcher and Project Leader.

-4. The project “An investigation and conductivity of new electropolymers based on carbazole moiety” (09.3.3.-LMT-K-712-15-0174) “Developing students' abilities by participating in scientific summer practice”, funded by the European Social Fund.
-Duration was 2019-07-01 – 08-31, Project Leader.
+01 July 2019–31 August - The project “An investigation and conductivity of new electropolymers based on carbazole moiety” (09.3.3.-LMT-K-712-15-0174) “Developing students' abilities by participating in scientific summer practice”, funded by the European Social Fund.
+Project leader.

-5. The project “Formation and application of functional self-assembled monolayers based on electroactive molecules on transparent electrodes” (09.3.3.-LMT-K-712-16-0260) “Developing students' abilities by participating in scientific summer practice”, funded by the European Social Fund.
-Duration was 2019-10-15 – 2020-04-30, Project Leader.
+15 October 2019–30 April 2020 - The project “Formation and application of functional self-assembled monolayers based on electroactive molecules on transparent electrodes” (09.3.3.-LMT-K-712-16-0260) “Developing students' abilities by participating in scientific summer practice”, funded by the European Social Fund.
+Project leader.

-8. The project “Nanostructuring of biosensor for neurotransmitters” is carried out under the program "Student research during semesters", term from 2023-01-01 to 2024-04-30, Project leader.
+01 January 2023–30 April 2024 - The project “Nanostructuring of biosensor for neurotransmitters” is carried out under the program "Student research during semesters".
+Project leader.

 Research Dissemination Article in the VU science popularization magazine SPECTRUM, "Are we alone in the Universe?", no. 38, 2023, p.
 40–45.

-Other Related Activities: • Scientific expert of the Research Council of Lithuania
+Other Related Activities: Scientific expert of the Research Council of Lithuania

-• Scientific expert of the National Research Foundation of Ukraine
+Scientific expert of the National Research Foundation of Ukraine

-• Scientific expert in the ERA4HEALTH consortium projects of Europe
+Scientific expert in the ERA4HEALTH consortium projects of Europe

-• Scientific expert of the Central Project Management Agency of Lithuania
+Scientific expert of the Central Project Management Agency of Lithuania

 Languages: Lithuanian (native), English, Russian, Ukrainian, Polish